surajwate/pyside6-exercises/notes2.md

 The core of every Qt Applications is the QApplication class.
 Every application needs one - and only one - QApplicaiton object to function.
 This object holds the event loop of your application - the core loop which governs all user interaction with the GUI.

+QMainWindow

+As in Qt any widgets can be windows.
+If you replace QtWidget with QPushButton.